 Height: 3180m camping spot

-Driving from the city of Srinigar after staying on a houseboat moored on Nigeen Lake, we headed to the country, we passed rice fields, apple trees, corn plants and a lovely rainbow which was a beautiful sign for the trip ahead.
+Driving from the city of Srinigar after staying on a houseboat moored on Nigeen Lake, we headed to the country passing rice fields, apple trees, corn plants and a lovely rainbow which was a beautiful sign for the trip ahead.
 We stopped to get a lassi and the cooks grabbed some last-minute food shopping, the locals walked over to the bus, one local man looked straight at me looking very shocked, one lady crossed the road to smile and wave at us, I’m not sure what they were thinking.
 Our guides told us we were the third group of international tourists on this trail since J&K Tourism was set up so we sure are a rare sight in these parts.

 There were a lot of local Kashmiris on this stretch, so if you need to pee, go before you set out as you will not be alone as different groups joined us as we walked up the mountain.
 We were joined then by a group of girls off to chop wood balancing the axes on their heads, the 15-year-old was super chatty.
 They wanted to carry our backpacks for us, feeling guilty I checked with our guide Ajaz, he said they were having great fun with us and they insisted!